lauromvs/javascript-list-1/README.md

 <img src="assets/ex_3.png">

 ## Exercise 4
-Write the date with month in full.
+Writes the date with month in full.

 <img src="assets/ex_4.png">

 ## Exercise 5
-Receive five entries containing a person's gender and height.
+Receives five entries containing a person's gender and height.
 After reading the five entries, it shows how many were men, how many were women and who was the tallest.

 <img src="assets/ex_5.png">